spraakbanken/strix-frontend/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.
+Or use docker-compose up --build to run the tests.

 ## Further help